NicholasAntoniadesEngineer/DE10-Nano-HPS-FPGA-accelarator/HPS/readme.md

 The DE10-Nano's HPS (Hard Processor System) allows you to run a full Linux operating system alongside the FPGA fabric.
 This enables powerful combinations of software and hardware acceleration.

-## Linux HPS image.

-We support two main development paths for the HPS:
-1. Full Custom Debian Build - For maximum flexibility and control
-2. Yocto-Based Build - For streamlined, production-focused development
+## Getting Started

+1. **Linux HPS Image**
+   - For building and deploying Linux images, see [Linux HPS Images](linux_hps_image.md)
+   - Includes both Debian and Yocto-based approaches

+2. **Development Workflow**
-For detailed instructions on both approaches, including build processes, SD card creation, development workflows, and troubleshooting, see [Linux HPS images](linux_hps_image.md).
+   - For day-to-day development and troubleshooting, see [Development Workflow](development_workflow.md)
+   - Covers kernel modules, application development, and common issues

-## HPS and FPGA communication.
+3. **HPS and FPGA Communication**
+   - Coming soon...

 ## Resources